mcibique/vue-testing-examples/README.md

 ### Dos

 * You can reuse any logic from a real implementation in your stub by creating the stub based on the real code.
-In this example, you can see that the real implementation is not completely overrided by the stub, instead, it is mocking API calls based on the username and password.
+In this example, you can see that the real implementation is not completely overridden by the stub, instead, it is mocking API calls based on the username and password.
 The advantage of this approach, is that the logic inside the real implementation can run alongside the stub, which might be important for you.
 Also, mocking axios is better than returning resolved promises because you might have registered an error interceptor (or any other interceptor) which you would like to see running too.

 ```js
 import axios from 'axios';